Indre-V/bee-aware/README.md

   - Image in the thank you note [Bay Nature](https://baynature.org/event/planting-for-pollinators/ "Bay Nature")
   - Image for mobile top navigation [Shutterstock](https://www.shutterstock.com/ "Shutterstock")

 _Bee-Aware webpage provides free information only.
-It is not intented for monetary gains_
+It is not intented for monetary profit.
+Every effort has been made to properly acknowledge and reference any images and information used in this project.
+Although the agreement for free usage allows photographs to be obtained by free search._